HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 3.md

 # Basic PowerShell Tricks and Notes Part 3

-This page is designed for beginners and newcomers to PowerShell who want to quickly learn the essential basics, the most frequently used syntaxes, elements and and tricks.
+This page is designed for beginners and newcomers to PowerShell who want to quickly learn the essential basics, the most frequently used syntaxes, elements and tricks.
 It should help you jump start your journey as a PowerShell user.

 The main source for learning PowerShell is Microsoft Learn websites.
 There are extensive and complete guides about each command/cmdlet with examples.